FletcherS7/FRC-Driver-Station-Connectivity-Script/README.md

 After that, the next step flushes the DNS and release all IP addresses.
 We then only renew IPv4.

-Finaly, the network adapter page is opened in case any more troubleshootingneeds to be done
+Finaly, the network adapter page is opened in case any more troubleshooting needs to be done

 After that the Windows update service is disabled to prevent Windows updating mid match.